hoanhan101/algo/README.md

 It is a work in progress.

 The current number of questions and solutions in total is **45**.
-It is increased by 4-6 questions every week.
+It is increased by **4-6** questions every week.

-I am hoping to get to several hundreds and reduce it to the top 100 critical ones.
+I am hoping to get to several hundreds and reduce it to the **top 100 critical ones**.
+The goal is to build a solid foundation for one's next coding interview.

 ## Table of Contents
 - **[Interview Cake](https://www.interviewcake.com/)**